Yeto Vellipoyindhi Manasu

-Yeto Vellipoyindhi Manasu is a 2012 Indian Telugu-language musical romance film co written, co produced and directed by Gautham Vasudev Menon.
+Yeto Vellipoyindhi Manasu is a 2012 Indian Telugu-language musical romance film co-written, co-produced and directed by Gautham Vasudev Menon.
 It stars Nani and Samantha.
 The film features score and soundtrack composed by Ilaiyaraaja and cinematography by M. S. Prabhu.
 It was simultaneously shot in Tamil as Neethaane En Ponvasantham with Jiiva replacing Nani.
-The film received five Nandi Awards.
+The film received five Nandi Awards and was successful at the box office.

 Plot

-The film begins with Varun (Nani) gaining admission into an engineering college.
+The film begins with Varun (Nani) gaining admission to an engineering college.
 He and his friends one day participate in a cultural programme, where Varun finds his childhood sweetheart Nithya (Samantha) participating in a dance show.
 He begins wooing her by singing on stage and later meeting her.
 As they meet, the film rewinds to their early days when both were in third standard.
 They become good friends after a small incident and their friendship blossoms.
 But due to a misunderstanding, Nithya decides not to meet Varun and to never talk with him.
 However, as destiny would have it, they meet again in their tenth standard.
 Nithya initially hesitates to talk with Varun, but sheds her inhibitions once Varun breaks the ice between them, and resumes her friendship with him.
 Nithya is elected as the pupil leader in school and as a pupil leader she is in constant interaction with Deepak, another pupil leader and her classmate, much to the dismay of Varun.
 As a result, they have another fallout.

 The film moves to their current meeting in the college.
 Both forget their past misgivings and become friends again.
 This time, they fall in love.
 During the vacations, Nithya leaves India and Varun is left for himself.
-Varun's elder brother who works in a software company, wants to marry his colleague and confesses the same to his parents.
+Varun's elder brother, who works in a software company, wants to marry his colleague and confesses the same to his parents.
 His parents oblige by offering to negotiate with the girl's parents.
 However, his parents are humiliated at the negotiations.
 Varun, in the process of consoling them, realises that despite their embarrassment, his brother and parents care about him rather than themselves.
 He then decides to take his studies more seriously and begins preparing for CAT.
 Nithya comes back to India and sees Varun not spending enough time with her due to his busy schedule.
 Nithya too initially understands his situation.
 However, when she learns that Varun is going to IIM Kozhikode, she too proposes to go with him.
-Varun rejects her proposal citing that he is going to stay in a hostel as staying outside in a rented house would be too costly for his family.
-This leads to a heated argument between the two and eventually ends up in another break-up between them.
+Varun rejects her proposal citing that he is going to stay in a hostel as staying in a rented house would be too costly for his family.
+This leads to a heated argument between the two and they break up again.